solitontech/software-practices-metrics-tool/server/README.md

 ## Steps to Find Out Azure Repo Details

-Go to your [Azure DevOps](https://dev.azure.com/) and get the details for `server-config.json` fields as fshown below.
+Go to your [Azure DevOps](https://dev.azure.com/) and get the details for `server-config.json` fields as shown below.

 ![Azdo repo details](./assets/media/azdo1.png)